 The backside of the packing box has ROG brand logo and name printed on the top left side followed by the ROG Strix Gaming Graphics Card and GeForce RTX 2080 text.
 This card carries limited 3 years of warranty.
 There are 6 pictures in the center focusing on the salient highlights of the card like MaxContact Technology, Auto-Extreme Technology, AURA Sync Compatibility, Dual BIOS, and GPU Tweak II.
 Main specifications and key features are printed on the left side.

 The left and right sides are identical.
 There is a ROG brand logo name printed on the top.
 ROG Strix Gaming Graphics and OC edition, an 8GB GDDR6 text is printed in the middle.
-The lower portion has a green color background with GeForce RTX 2070 printed in the white color.

 The bottom side of the packing box has minimum system requirements printed in 15 different languages.
 There is a sticker pasted on the right side showing the Part No, Serial No, EAN, and UPC labels and info.
 These requirements are: –